Twane70/searchGPT/chainlit.md

-# Welcome to BuzzGPT! 🚀🤖
+## Welcome to TrashGPT

-Quel sujet vous intéresse ?
+What topic should we explore?